 take a look and become familiar with the lay out.
 You can find information about your child's learning and photographs in addition to school information, dinner menus and polices.

 Friends

 We have a fabulous PTA.
 The Chair person is Alice Arkell.
-If you would like to become involved with the PTA, then please see Alice.
+If you would like to become involved with the PTA, then please ask at the school office.